Philadelphia Native Christie Valdiserri Removed From Big Brother Due To Positive COVID-19 Test

 Valdiserri is a professional dancer, originally from Philadelphia.

-She says she’s had a roller coaster of emotions after being removed from the show.MORE NEWS: Hundreds Protest After Mount Laurel Man's Racist Rant Is Caught On Video, Goes Viral
+She says she’s had a roller coaster of emotions after being removed from the show.MORE NEWS: Large Police Presence Responds To Home In Olney

 You can catch the new season of Big Brother starting with a 90-minute premiere Wednesday night at 8, right here on CBS3.